Just wait in the office, please, Madame.

 While the car was being electrocuted, poked and made to run on a treadmill, I was invited to wait.

-I'm always intrigued by garage offices, well most offices that are attached to some other activity — not just offices in their own right: massive acreages of open plan or cubical'd space (depending on the current thinking at the time of the office's interior construction) with a million computers and posture-correcting chairs.
+I'm always intrigued by garage offices, and most offices that are attached to some other activity - not just offices in their own right - massive acreages of open plan or cubical'd space (depending on the current thinking at the time of the office's interior construction) with a million computers and posture-correcting chairs.
 Yes . . . what?
-Oh, yes, the humble, usually dingy small room where you wait, flicking through a few tired copies of Tyre monthly and wondering how much money is about to be requested.
+Oh, yes, garage offices: the humble, usually dingy, small room where you wait, flicking through a few faded copies of Tyre Monthly and wondering how much money is about to be requested.

 A certain part of my brain sometimes likes to calculate odd facts to do with time - strange for someone who got grade five CSE in maths.

 How long might I have stood in the post office if I had to do it all in one go in my life?
 Three months?

 How many cakes has Mark made - we did work that one out once; I think it was about twenty thousand.

 How many baths?
 How long have I sat in one?